 Please note that the only means to download the app is to use the Google Play store or the Apple store.
 They collect personal data according to the privacy policies on their websites.
 The EDPS does not endorse or take responsibility for their processing of your personal information.

 To investigate complaints submitted to the EDPS in line with Regulation (EC) No 45/2001 (OJ L 8/1, 12.01.2001, the Regulation).
+Complaints against Europol will be investigated in line with Regulation (EU) 2016/794.
 We will only use your personal data for the investigation of the complaint submitted.

 We process the personal data submitted by complainants as well as data submitted by the accused EU institution, body or agency.
 This will include names, contact details as well as the content of the allegations (insofar as the latter qualify as personal data).

 Within the EDPS, the case file containing your personal data is accessible to relevant members of EDPS staff.
 All access to case files is logged.

 Please note that it will be necessary to inform the institution against which you have complained about the nature of the complaint and in most cases, who lodged it, so they may receive some personal data from us where necessary.

 Your data may be transferred to third parties, including national supervisory authorities, only where necessary to ensure the appropriate investigation or follow up of your complaint.